arg0s/amulet/README.md

 ===
 iOS app that lets you browse the cartoons, and provides a nifty picker to go back and forth across the years all the way back to 1976.

+The app is a part of a separate repo here: https://github.com/arg0s/amulios

 TODO
 ----
 * Wire the greatest hits to the Google Analytics feed and key off top content